dlkesterson/banana-bun/src/mcp/media-intelligence-README.md

 }
 ```

-## 🚀 Integration with Atlas Ecosystem
+## 🚀 Integration with Banana Bun Ecosystem

 The Media Intelligence MCP server seamlessly integrates with: